szczurek-lab/jointformer/README.md

 ## Experiments

-The following code reproduces all experiments from the paper.
+The following code is used to reproduce all the experiments.

 ### Model Training